alissa-huskey/python-class/docs/lessons/syntax.md

 {{ row }}

-In this example, `"Hello."` is printed if all preceeding conditions evaluated to `False`.
+In this example, `"Hello."` is printed if all preceding conditions evaluated to `False`.

 {{ right }}